Our Fertiliser Quality Policy outlines our commitment to providing products and services that meet our customer' needs.

 • Escape Rate ((Total 'Escaped' Defects / Total Production) x 1,000,000) of

 units not meeting our high standards of quality control.
-In 2015 our Escape
+Our 2016 Escape

 Globally, our ‘Marketing & Technology Ideas & Work Requests Database’ continues to accept requests from all over the company for assistance from our Research and Development Team, promoting a closer working relationship between our research and development laboratory and our manufacturing plants.
 This results in continuously improved operating procedures, particularly where product analysis is required, and is facilitating improved product quality in relation to both our bulk explosives formulations and the raw materials sourced.